 Special Interest Tracks

-Our program offers the following structured tracks in four areas: community action research, integrative medicine, global health and HIV medicine.
+Our program offers the following structured tracks in four areas: health equity, research, and advocacy (H.E.A.R.T.) in community or global health, integrative medicine, and HIV medicine.
 Residents who are interested in one or more of these tracks can deepen their understanding of this area during their residency experience.
 Residents who commit to and complete the requirements of a track receive a certificate on graduation.

 Integrative Medicine (IMR) Track